Myths and facts about identity theft

-While shredding documents that contain personal information is a good practice, sometimes identity theft is committed by family members, friends, roommates, and others who have access to your documents before you shred them.
-It is best to place your mail on hold with your local post office while you are out of town.
-While at home, keep your mail out of sight and keep important documents locked up.
-If you think your mail is at risk of getting stolen, invest in a secure mailbox.
+While shredding documents that contain personal information is a smart move, sometimes identity theft is committed by family members, friends, roommates, and others who have access to your documents before you shred them.
+To protect yourself, it’s best to place your mail on hold with your local post office while you are out of town.
+While at home, keep your mail out of sight and lock up important documents.
+If you think your mail is at risk of being stolen, invest in a secure mailbox.

 Fact: Children can also be victims of identity theft.

-It is unlikely that children have an active credit history.
-Their clean Social Security numbers are a gold mine for identity thieves.
-Criminals could open new credit card accounts, get a loan, or apply for a job using stolen Social Security numbers.
-It may take a long time for the child to realize that they have been a victim of identity theft, such as when they apply for a credit card or loan or try to rent an apartment.
+It is unlikely that a child has an active credit history, which means their clean credit file may be a gold mine for identity thieves.
+Criminals could open new credit card accounts, get a loan, or apply for a job using a stolen Social Security number.
+It may take a long time for a child to realize they have been a victim of identity theft.
+They might not learn this until they are old enough to apply for a credit card or loan or try to rent an apartment.
 Only then do they learn someone has been misusing their identity for years.

-Myth #7: Cybercriminals won’t target senior citizens because of their age.
+Myth 7: Cybercriminals won’t target senior citizens because seniors are too old.

 Fact: Identity thieves may target seniors.

 Sometimes senior citizens are socially isolated or lonely.
 This could make them vulnerable to identity thieves.
 Would-be scammers might befriend lonely seniors and ask them for personal information that could be used to steal their identities.
 Or identity thieves could send fake letters or emails that appear to come from trusted sources — such as the senior’s bank, charitable organizations, or well-known companies — asking them to “verify” account numbers or to make donations by providing credit card information.

 According to a Federal Trade Commission (FTC) report to Congress, “When older consumers — especially those 80 and over — reported losing money to fraud, they lost much more money than consumers in their twenties.”